 Linux is an amazing operating system in this present age.
-The most important benefit of this system is that it comes for free and you can use any open-source software here.
-Desktop use of the system is wonderful and its increased popularity has resulted in its professional use in different platforms as well.
+The most important benefit of this system is that it comes for free, and you can use any open-source software here.
+Desktop use of the system is wonderful, and its increased popularity has resulted in its professional use in different platforms.
 But often, as a Linux user, you will need to apply Linux Partition Manager for the smooth operation of your system.
-But, if you are a newbie, at times it might become hard for you to use the Linux partition tool.
-There are numbers of open source partition software available in the market.
+But, if you are a newbie, at times, it might become hard for you to use the Linux partition tool.
+There are a number of open source partition software available in the market.
 You can easily apply them to take care of your disk space and maintenance.

 Linux Partition Manager: Best 8 Reviewed

-The best 8 Linux partition managers are briefly described here to help you out the process and manage your computer disks smoothly.
+The best 8 Linux partition managers are briefly described here to help you out the process and smoothly manage your computer disks.

 2. GNU Parted